noahehall/theBookOfNoah/0current/aws/0networking.md

 ## basics

-- bastion host: a server that provides access to a private network from an external network (e.g. the internet)
+- bastion host: a server that provides access to a private network from an external network

 ### best practices / gotchas